openedx/edx-platform/docs/en_us/mobile/source/SFD_mobileFAQ.rst

 I get a "This video is not available" screen when I try to watch a video.
 What can I do?
 ======================================================================================================

 If you run into problems, make sure you have an Internet connection.
-If problems persist, let us know: go to the app home page, tap the menu in the upper left corner, and then tap **Submit Feedback**.
+If problems persist, let us know: go to your **My Courses** page on the app, tap the menu icon in the upper left corner, and then tap **Submit Feedback**.